p5py/p5/docs/install.rst

 Prerequisites: Python
 ---------------------

-p5 requires Python 3.
+p5 requires Python 3.6 or above.
 Most recent versions of MacOS and Linux systems should have an installation of Python already.
 If you're not sure which version your computer is using, run